 Heywood, Middleton and Rochdale children's physiotherapy

-We provide treatment and support to children and young people with a condition or disability that impacts on their physical functions, such as mobility, muscle strength, range of movement and balance.
+We provide rehabilitation, self-management support and treatment for a wide variety of conditions and disabilities which impact on physical functions such as mobility, muscle strength, range of movement and balance.

-- Neurodisabilities e.g. cerebral palsy or a head injury
+- Neurodisabilities e.g. Cerebral palsy or head injury

 - Musculoskeletal or orthopaedic conditions e.g. rehabilitation after a broken bone

 We aim to reduce the impact of physical impairments on a child’s growth, development and social interaction.
 Physiotherapy care is specific to the needs of each child or young person and their family and encourages them to be as independent as possible.

 We are part of the children's acute and ongoing needs service (CAONS).
 Click here for more information about the CAONS.

 - Assessment and treatment of a child or young person's postural, physical and mobility skills